ksoloti/ksoloti/README.md

 johannes.taelman@gmail.com

-Axo-427-core fork with minor firmware edits by sebiik
+Fork for the Noloti board with minor firmware edits by sebiik

 Axoloti is a platform for sketching music-DSP algorithms running on standalone hardware.